mikedbjones/maprun-results/README.md

 # maprun-results

 This project automatically downloads separate results from multiple [Maprun events](https://maprunners.weebly.com/), then combines points and time scores for each competitor.
 It then ranks competitors by overall number of points and time taken.
-The combined results in CSV and HTML format are stored locally, and optionally uploaded to a website.
+The combined results in CSV and HTML format are stored locally, and optionally uploaded to a website using FTP, or to a Wordpress site using  `requests`.
 If you run, or take part in, a Maprun series of events such as the [Peak Raid Series](https://explorerevents.co.uk/), this tool can be useful in creating and viewing combined series results.

 ## Usage
 ### Local
 First, configure `events_info.json`, specifying:
-- `"file"`: json filename containing custom event names and results URLs (see `peak_raid_2023.json` for an example)
+- `"file"`: json filename containing custom event names and results URLs (see `peak_raid_2024.json` for an example)
 - `"html_name"`: name for html and csv files
 - `"html_title"`: html title
+- `"upload_type"`: "wordpress" or "ftp"

-Ensure that, together with `events_info.json`, the events file itself (eg `peak_raid_2023.json`) is present in the local directory.
+Ensure that, together with `events_info.json`, the events file itself (eg `peak_raid_2024.json`) is present in the local directory.

-Optionally, export the following environment variables to enable FTP upload:
+Optionally, export the following environment variables to enable FTP/Wordpress upload:
 - `UPLOAD_ADDRESS` (eg "ftp.mywebsitehost.com")
 - `UPLOAD_DIRECTORY` (eg "/public_html/maprun-results/")
 - `UPLOAD_USERNAME`
 - `UPLOAD_PASSWORD`
+- `WORDPRESS_URL`
+- `WORDPRESS_USERNAME`
+- `WORDPRESS_PASSWORD`

 In bash, this would be achieved using:
 ```